BabakHemmatian/Illinois_Social_Attitudes/README.md

 **Note:**
 - The scripts were developed and tested on Windows 11.
 Cross-platform compatibility is not guaranteed.
-- The ```label_localization``` resource, identifying the country and the state were a user likely resides, is in development.
+- The ```label_localization``` resource, identifying the country and the state where a user likely resides, is in development.

 ## Citation
 If you use this repository in your work, please cite us as follows: